Alternative Fuel Vehicle (AFV) Certification on I-85 High Occupancy Toll (HOT) Lanes

 4. Businesses selling and servicing alternative fuel vehicles

-The toll free benefit will no longer be provided for Peach Pass certified AFVs traveling on the I-85 HOT lanes.
-This change does not apply to the I-75 Northwest Corridor and I-75 South Metro Express Lanes, which are not HOT lanes and where the exemption never applied.
+The toll free benefit is no longer available provided for Peach Pass certified AFVs traveling on the I-85 HOT lanes.
+This change does not apply to the I-75 Northwest Corridor and I-75 South Metro Express Lanes, which are not HOT lanes and the exemption never applied.
 A Peach Pass is still required to use Georgia’s express lanes, and tolls will be charged as normal.

-Yes, the provision allowing states to permit EVs and AFVs to ride without paying a toll was available to states, including Georgia.
+Yes.
+The federal exemption that allowed states to permit EVs and AFVs to ride without paying a toll was available to all states, including Georgia, and expired at 11:59 pm on September 29, 2025.

 Drivers of qualifying AFV’s, including electric vehicles, have the option to purchase the specialty AFV license plate for an additional $35 fee.
 By purchasing this specialty plate and certifying with Peach Pass, AFVs were eligible to drive in the I-85 HOT lanes without paying tolls since it opened in 2011, through September 29, 2025 (14 years).